What Is A Group Of Dogs Called

 Main Subheading

 The term "pack" typically implies a group of dogs that live and work together, often with a defined hierarchy.
 This can be seen in wild dog populations, where the pack works as a cohesive unit to hunt, raise young, and defend their territory.
-Even in domestic settings, the concept of a pack can apply, especially in multi-dog households where dogs establish social order among themselves.
+That said, even in domestic settings, the concept of a pack can apply, especially in multi-dog households where dogs establish social order among themselves.
 Understanding this dynamic is crucial for responsible dog ownership and fostering harmonious relationships between dogs.

 Comprehensive Overview